fiberoptix/rabbitmq-research/rabbitmq_rpm_install/README.md

-# RabbitMQ Custom Installation Guide v3
+# Custom RabbitMQ 4.1 Installation for RHEL 8.10

 This guide covers installing RabbitMQ 4.1.0 using our custom RPM and automated installation scripts for both production and test environments.